javAlborz/ClothingNeuralNetwork/README.md

 ## Description

-This project is a deep learning application designed for image inference, built with a neural network trained on the Zalando MNIST dataset.
+Deep learning application designed for image inference, built with a neural network trained on the Zalando fashion-MNIST dataset https://github.com/zalandoresearch/fashion-mnist.
 The dataset contains images of fashion items, and the model classifies these images into one of ten categories.

 ![Clothing Inference](assets/clothing_inference.png)